 After that, bend your back slowly and reach out ahead of you, transitioning into a hamstring stretch.
 Do this without changing the position of your legs.
 Feel the stretch in your hamstrings for 30 seconds before transitioning into a lunge stretch.
 Perform 15 seconds of lunge stretch to each side of your body before switching the position of your legs and repeating the exercise.

 Finally, perform the same upper body motion as the good mornings, while in the lunge position for 30 reps.
 Upon completion, bring your hands all the way up, keeping your back tight and hold for a final 15 seconds.
 You have completed the routine and may repeat it as per needed.

 With these exercises in place, your back should be stronger and in a better place than it was before the routine is performed.
 Pay close attention to the details in this routine and remember to practice good form.
-If these exercises are done incorrectly, it could potentially exacerbate the pain you feel in your back, especially if you have a pre-existing condition.
+If these exercises are done incorrectly, it could potentially make your achy back worse, especially if you have a pre-existing condition.